jianrong7/cvwo-fe/README.md

 # Feature ideas so I don't forget

+- Comment list for each post
+  - Ability to delete post if post is by user
+- Be able to see posts/comments/upvotes/saved
+- Single user page with all posts/comments
+  - Offer customisation if that particular user is logged in
-- Generate post with ChatGPT
+- Generate post and comment with ChatGPT/OpenAI
-- Login should have a remember me function
+- Login should have a remember me checkbox
+- Search function for homepage

 ## CVWO Assignment Sample React App